MarkBind/markbind/docs/userGuide/usingHtmlJavaScriptCss.md

 </variable>
 </include>

-{{ icon_example }} Here is an example of how to use Apache ECharts to create a Bar chart.
+{{ icon_example }} Here is an example of how to use Apache ECharts to create a bar chart.

 <include src="codeAndOutput.md" boilerplate>
 <variable name="highlightStyle">HTML</variable>